What is a PSA Test?

 In any event, I do not recommend prostate biopsy in almost all cases.
 Most doctors maintain that a prostate biopsy is harmless.
-My experience over the 15 years I have been dealing with men with rising PSA levels is far more extensive than any doctor.
+My experience over the 17 years I have been dealing with hundreds of thousands of men with rising PSA levels is far more extensive than that of any doctor.

 Prostate Biopsy Side Effects

-Prostate biopsy at the very least will cause a painful infection and to forestall that, doctors will pump you up with antibiotics.
-Antibiotics are also not recommended unless you are experiencing a life-threatening situation because antibiotics will reduce the efficacy of your immune system.
-In any event antibiotics will not necessarily prevent an infection or pain.
+Prostate biopsy, at the very least, will cause a painful infection and to forestall that, doctors will pump you up with antibiotics.
+Antibiotics are also not recommended unless you are experiencing a life-threatening situation because antibiotics will reduce the efficacy of your own immune system.
+In any event, antibiotics will not necessarily prevent an infection or pain.
 In fact, in a minority of cases, notwithstanding antibiotics, a prostate biopsy can even cause blood poisoning which can be life-threatening.

-But the most serious potential problem with a prostate biopsy is because it is invasive.
-And that means that they are poking a needle multiple times through your rectum into your prostate.
+But the most serious potential problem with a prostate biopsy is that it is invasive.
+That means that they are poking a needle multiple times through your rectum into your prostate.
 And that can produce something called needle tracking.